settlement to a class-action lawsuit brought by customers over the iPod’s rechargeable battery is being appealed, holding up resolution of the case.

 The settlement, which was

-by a San Mateo, Calif.
+approved by a San Mateo, Calif.
 County judge in late August 2005, offered users several forms of compensation including a store credit, voucher, partial compensation for a battery replacement if one has been made already, or extended warranty coverage — depending on the age of the iPod and the particular circumstances.

 The settlement covered owners of first, second or third-generation iPods who purchased their devices before May 31, 2004.
 For third-generation iPod owners, Apple offered to extend the one-year warranty for a second year.
 Third-generation iPod owners who submit a claim could either get their battery replaced for free or get a store credit for $50, that can be redeemed at the Apple Store online or at kiosks at brick-and-mortar Apple Store locations.